Today, you’re going to learn how to help a partner with an eating disorder: what not to say to someone with an eating disorder and what to do instead.

 But it’s not just food that you need to avoid talking about.
 Messages about body image, grocery shopping, cooking, clothes, etc. are additional minefields to navigate.

-Eating disorder doesn’t just affect your partner, it also affects your relationship, the intimacy, and can be a financial strain in some cases.
+An eating disorder doesn’t just affect your partner, it also affects your relationship, the intimacy, and can be a financial strain in some cases.

 - How Much Your Partner’s Eating Disorder Is Affecting You?